Babysitting: End of the 20th century

 The introduction of "The Bad Baby-Sitters Handbook" in 1991 marked a shift in sentiment among teenage girls towards babysitting.
 While experts and fiction often depicted babysitting as empowering, many real-life babysitters disagreed.
 They faced last-minute calls, low pay, and uncomfortable situations in employers' homes, including inappropriate behavior.
 Despite guidance, babysitters struggled to assert themselves and negotiate fair wages.

 Girls frequently found themselves underpaid, with boys often earning more for similar tasks.
 The feminist concept of comparable worth influenced their perception of the value of babysitting work, leading to frustration over gender-based wage disparities.
 However, many did not discuss payment with their employers or negotiate raises.

 Additionally, babysitters often encountered challenges related to employers' tardiness, cancellations, and lack of important information.
 While some employers provided emergency contacts and instructions, other babysitters were unprepared.

 Babysitters often had positive experiences with considerate parents of well-behaved children, who treated them as professionals rather than just employees.
 Many employers followed advice from magazines like Working Woman, emphasizing the importance of establishing a good working relationship with babysitters.
 Some babysitters did not mind last-minute cancellations, seeing them as unexpected breaks or opportunities for socializing with friends.

 However, encounters with drunk employers or uncomfortable situations with male employers raised doubts among babysitters about the worth of their job.
 Instances where employers arrived home intoxicated or exhibited inappropriate behavior made babysitters feel uneasy.
-Some babysitters encountered sexual advances or harassment from male employers.
+Some babysitters experienced sexual harassment or advances from male employers.

-Babysitters often faced challenges not only from potential dangers but also from the children they were responsible for.
+Babysitters also faced challenges managing children's behavior, including conflicts between siblings, emotional resistance at bedtime, and aggressive conduct.
 Handling multiple children simultaneously could be overwhelming such as dealing with fights or disagreements between children, dealing with children's emotions, especially crying or bedtime resistance, soothing upset children or enforcing bedtime routines, even when children resisted or expressed fears about sleeping alone.
 Some children engaged in physical or verbal aggression.
 Boys, in particular, were perceived as more challenging to manage, with some exhibiting dangerous behavior like wielding knives or engaging in destructive activities.
 Babysitters used various strategies to handle difficult situations, such as sending children to their rooms or threatening to call parents.
 However, these methods were not always effective, leaving babysitters feeling frustrated or inadequate.

 Despite their best efforts, babysitters sometimes faced criticism or blame from parents or social workers, who focused more on describing incidents as "abuse" rather than considering the babysitter's intentions or the challenging circumstances they faced.
 Babysitters often felt pressure to maintain control and appear responsible in the eyes of their employers, fearing they would be seen as inadequate or incapable.
 Many girls identified with the children they cared for and hesitated to report misbehavior to parents, fearing repercussions.
 Despite expert advice to communicate openly with parents about challenges faced while babysitting, sitters were reluctant to present a laundry list of wrongdoing.
 Some employers were understanding, but others automatically believed their children's reports, leading to unjust distrust of babysitters.